-So maybe it makes sense that for my first speaking gig as a writer, speaker, and podcaster I chose to speak about “Knowing Yourself as a Key to Better Friendships.”
+So maybe it makes sense that for my first speaking gig as a writer, speaker, and podcaster I chose to speak about "Knowing Yourself as a Key to Better Relationships."

-My church is doing a monthly series on relationships, with a focus on topics that are particularly relevant for singles.
-I’ve been involved in some of the planning, and was asked to facilitate one of the sessions.
-I’ve been thinking a lot about the idea of filters and patterns lately, so I decided that would be the angle of what I would share.
-The “pain point” I’m addressing is “the choices we don’t know we are making.”
-Basically, it’s the stuff we took on and learned about how the world works and our place in said world, through which we filter our relationships and our circumstances.
+My church is doing a monthly series on relationships.
+I've been involved in some of the planning, and was asked to facilitate one of the sessions.
+I've been thinking a lot about the idea of filters and patterns lately, so I decided that would be the angle of what I would share.
+The "pain point" I'm addressing is "the choices we don't know we are making."
+Basically, it's the stuff we took on and learned about how the world works and our place in said world, through which we filter our relationships and our circumstances.
 Existential?
 Me?
 Never.

 I picked Romans 7:15-20 to support said topic: